kentechx/x-dgcnn/README.md

 The performance in comparison with [dgcnn.pytorch](https://github.com/antao97/dgcnn.pytorch) could be found in the [comparison_with_dgcnn.pytorch](https://github.com/kentechx/x-dgcnn/tree/comparison_with_dgcnn.pytorch) branch.

+Update2: use [keops](https://github.com/getkeops/keops) to accelerate the computation of the pairwise distance matrix.
+It is memory-efficient, thus can handle larger point clouds.

 Update: use GELU rather than LeakyReLU.
 Rewrite the message passing part to make it more efficient.
 Move the normalization and activation after the max pooling in all instances.
 Make the categorical embedding learnable.
 We try LayerNorm and InstanceNorm, and find that BatchNorm beats them by a large margin.